 - 1. The 'balance' of helm is regulated through mast rake, fore and aft.
-This will be preset during the initial commissioning. - More mast rake aft will move the sailplan center of effort aft, in effect putting more loads on the sails aft of the keel.
-This will then in turn 'pivot' the boat around the keel, bringing the bow into the wind. - Mast rake forward and the opposite is true, the balance moves forward and the boat will gain neutral or lee - Weather helm is desirable in all sailing yachts.
+This will be preset during the initial commissioning. - More mast rake aft will move the sailplan center-of-effort aft, in effect putting more loads on the sails aft of the keel.
+This will then in turn or 'pivot' the boat around the keel, bringing the bow into the wind, creating weather helm. - Mast rake forward and the opposite is true, the balance moves forward and the boat will gain neutral or lee helm. - Weather helm is desirable in all sailing yachts.
 It keeps the bow into the wind while sailing upwind and improves your VMG to weather. - a.
-In 10 to 12 knots of wind with the sails fully deployed we expect to have the helm just slightly above neutral or with a small amount of helm.
-This means in releasing the wheel, the boat will (depending on wind, sea conditions and boat trim) slowly come into the wind. - As you reef the sails, you are also going to affect the balance or center of effort on the sailplan. - Reefing the genoa will reduce the area of this sail and in turn moves the center of effort aft, increasing helm. - Reefing the mainsail first, will move the center of effort forward and decrease the weather helm.
+In 10 to 12 knots of wind with the sails fully deployed we expect to have the helm just slightly above neutral or with a small amount of weather helm.
+This means in releasing the wheel, the boat will (depending on wind, sea conditions and boat trim) slowly come into the wind. - As you reef the sails, you are also going to affect the balance or center of effort on the sailplan. - Reefing the genoa will reduce the area of this sail and in turn moves the center of effort aft, increasing weather helm. - Reefing the mainsail first, will move the center of effort forward and decrease the weather helm.

-With these points in mind, we generally recommend that in the case of the B46, the mainsail should be reefed to the first reef in the classic or just before the top-most batten with the PBF mainsail (both giving about an equal area reduction) when first shortening sail.
-This will ensure a balanced helm as the breeze initially builds.
+With these points in mind, we generally recommend that in the case of the B34, the mainsail should be reefed to the first reef in the classic mainsail or just before the top-most batten with the PBF mainsail (both giving about an equal area reduction) when first shortening sail.
+Note that there is a reef mark on the starboard side of the mainsail tack that indicates this position.
+Reefed to this location will ensure a balanced helm as the breeze initially builds.
 In 15 knots true wind, you will need the mainsail reefed and the genoa reefed to the first reef mark and though you may be somewhat underpowered initially, as sailors we find it safer to assume the wind will continue to build and it is always more prudent to reef earlier than later.
-Should the wind decrease, increasing the sail area is easily accomplished by deploying the genoa so it can be full sized again.
+Should the wind decrease, increasing the sail area is easily accomplished by deploying the sails so they can be full sized again.
 Assuming the breeze continues to build into the upper teens, it is important to have a sense of how much weather helm you have.
 If you find yourself fighting to keep the bow down (the boat continually wanting to come up hard into the wind) then you need to reduce the mainsail area either by furling the mainsail in-mast additionally or going to the second reef in the Classic mainsail.
 This will establish the balance back to the helm and also decrease the total net area, making the boat more upright and comfortable.